-- Team Lead—Click this radio button to designate the Team Lead for the Clients and Consultants side of each project.
+- Team Lead—Click this radio button to designate the Team Lead for the Client and Provider side of each project.
 By default, the team member's name and address will appear on project info and invoices.

 - Can Invite?—If this box is checked, the participant is allowed to invite other team members to the project.

 - Edit—This setting allows participants to edit the project, tasks, or time, according to their project permissions.
 They can also create, reply, and upload files to Activity Feed posts.

 - View & Post—Allows participants to see things according to their project permission, but not edit the project, tasks, or time.
 They can, however, make posts, reply, and upload files to those posts.
 This is particularly useful for customers who invite clients to collaborate on their projects, but do not want them to make any changes.
 For example, a View & Post participant with Financial permissions can see financial data (such as the budget), but not edit it.